matthewrmshin/lambda-gfortran-fcm-make-netcdf/README.md

 * Create a new directory.
 Change directory to it.
   E.g. `mkdir 'package'; pushd 'package'`.
 * Copy the shared libraries out of the docker image into `./lib/`.
-  E.g. `mkdir 'lib'; docker run --rm -t -i -v "$PWD:/tmp/package" 'lambda-gfortran-fcm-make-netcdf' cp -r '/var/task/lib' '/tmp/package/'`.
+  E.g. `mkdir 'lib'; docker run --rm -t -i -v "$PWD:/tmp/package" 'matthewrmshin/lambda-gfortran-fcm-make-netcdf' cp -r '/var/task/lib' '/tmp/package/'`.
 * Copy the executable files to `./bin/`.
 E.g. `mkdir bin; cp -p ../build/bin/* bin/`.
 * Add some runtime configuration, e.g. namelists to the package if appropriate.
 * Add a Python module with a lambda handler function.
 It should do: